Pfizer/BioNTech to supply vaccines for Olympic athletes

 |

-BRUSSELS, Belgium (AFP) — US drugs giant Pfizer and its German partner BioNTech on Thursday announced a deal with the International Olympics Committee to provide vaccines to competitors and staff at the Tokyo games.
+BRUSSELS, Belgium (AFP) — US pharmaceutical giant Pfizer and its German partner BioNTech on Thursday announced a deal with the International Olympic Committee (IOC) to provide vaccines to competitors and staff at the Tokyo Games.

-In a statement, the firms said they would coordinate with national sporting bodies to make sure that coronavirus vaccines are available to anyone who needs one before travelling to Japan.
+In a statement, the firms said they would coordinate with national sporting bodies to make sure that COVID-19 vaccines are available to anyone who needs one before travelling to Japan.

 There are expected to be more than 11,000 athletes at the games, which will run from July 23 to August 8, but many have already secured vaccines in their home countries.